 Leeds Cookery School covers all bases with chef-led cookery classes and courses for all levels.
 Whether you go for a six-week baking course or a two-hour pasta-making masterclass, you’ll get expert guidance throughout.
-Their well-known chefs include Masterchef’s Anthony O’Shaughnessy and Jamie Ministry of Food’s Wayne Clarke, so you can learn first-hand from people who’ve been in the industry for years.
+Their well-known chefs include Masterchef’s Anthony O’Shaughnessy and Head of the Cookery School, Simon Chappelow, so you can learn first-hand from people who’ve been in the industry for years.
 All you need to do is turn up and follow their directions, as their bespoke training kitchen has everything you need.

 This is your chance to take a cooking class at one of the best Thai restaurants in Leeds.
 Chaophraya is known for its traditional dishes and their two-hour cookery sessions will help you make them at home.
 After a fruit punch on arrival, you’ll watch a short demonstration by one of their chefs, before popping your apron on and making two dishes yourself.
 You’ll get to grips with Thai cooking techniques and finish off with a tasting session.
 The dishes you create will be decided on the day and they’ll tell you exactly where you can get the ingredients.